Skip Navigation

 (“How well did we do it?”)

-• Percent of housing stability policy proposals that are developed with substantive input and leadership from pregnant and parenting women with lived experience of housing instability.
-(Measures centering of impacted communities in policy design)
+• Percent of housing stability policy proposals that are developed with substantive input and leadership from pregnant and parenting women with practical experience of housing instability.
+(Measures centering of impacted communities in policy design) Percent of policy implementation and evaluation process that include meaningful participation and power-sharing with community-based organizations representing the interests of pregnant and parenting women.
+(Shows community accountability in policy implementation)

 Quadrant 3: